HathorNetwork/rfcs/projects/hathor-wallet-mobile/0002-nano-contract-integration.md

 	- Inform the address's index alongside the address

 - **Visibility Conditions**:
-	- Ensure the modal is visible whenever the user taps on *Wallet's Address* field on [*Nano Contract Registration*](#screen-nano-contract-registration) form.
+	- Ensure the modal is visible whenever a user taps on *Wallet's Address* field on [*Nano Contract Registration*](#screen-nano-contract-registration) form.
 	- Show a visual sign for the selected address if a user opens the modal again after a previous selection

 ## Wallet Connect Interaction

-The Wallet Connect has a different *modus operandi*, it requires the user to interact with the dapp by modals.
+The Wallet Connect has a different *modus operandi*, it requires a user to interact with the dapp by modals.

 We may want to make the Wallet Connect requests from dapps asynchronous with push notification, for this read the alternative [Push notification for wallet connect requests](#push-notification-wallet-connect-requests).